The Undergraduate Program

 Undergraduate Chair: Professor Michael Gamer

 If you are interested in Majoring or Minoring in English -- or in simply taking a few good English courses -- you should consult the information we provide here, and should make an appointment to meet with the English Undergraduate Chair (Emily Steiner) or the Associate Undergraduate Chair (Deborah Burnham).
 Just call Loretta Williams at 898-7343 to do so.

 Students who have declared the major and have questions about individual courses and requirements should meet their English Faculty Advisor.
 They also should consult the Requirements for the Major.
-If you have been unable to meet with your advisor, you should call to make an appointment with Professor Deborah Burnham, who is the Associate Undergraduate Chair.
+If you have been unable to meet with your advisor, you should call to make an appointment with the Undergraduate or Associate Undergraduate Chair.